TzorAL/ntua-dataspace-connector/README.md

 You nee to become a participant in a dataspace as well as create your connector credentials in the [Εnershare](https://daps.enershare.dataspac.es/#home) (or [TSG Playground](https://daps.playground.dataspac.es/#management)) dataspace.
 This is important to acquire the necessary certificate files and keys, as well as connector/partificant IDs (used in is secrets and `values.yaml` respectively).
 1. Create an account at the Enershare Identity Provider
-2. Go to the sub-tab Participants within the Management tab.
-And request a Participant certificate via the button at the bottom of the page.
+2. Go to the sub-tab `Participants` within the `Management` tab and `request a Participant certificate` via the button at the bottom of the page.
 You can choose your own participant ID, our suggestion is to use an identifier in the form of `urn:ids:enershare:participants:ORGANISATION_NAME` (where spaces can be replaced with hypens).
-You can either choose to create a private key and certificate signing request via the OpenSSL CLI or use the form under "Create private key in browser".
+You can either choose to create a private key and certificate signing request via the OpenSSL CLI or use the form under `Create private key in browser`.
 When using the form to generate the private key, ensure you download it, since it won't be stored anywhere by default.
-3. Go to the sub-tab Connectors withing the Management tab.
-And request a Connector certificate.
+3. Go to the sub-tab `Connectors` withing the `Management` tab and `request a Connector certificate` via the button at the bottom of the page.
 The process is similar to the Participant certificate, but it requires a participant certificate.
 For the connector ID, our suggestion is to use an identifier in the form of `urn:ids:enershare:connectors:ORGANISATION_NAME:CONNECTOR_NAME` (where spaces can be replaced with hyphens).
 The connector name can be a human readable name for the connector.

 At the end of this step, a participant and connector (with appropriate IDs) should be registered and the following files should be place in the directory of your connector:
 ```bash